Nikita Koloff: Various feuds (1987–1989)

 In the fall of 1987, Jim Crockett Promotions acquired Bill Watts' Universal Wrestling Federation (UWF).
 Dusty Rhodes decided which members of the UWF roster to retain and how best to use the infusion of new talent that he now had access to on an exclusive basis, beginning with a cross-promotional program between NWA Television Champion Koloff and UWF Television Champion, Terry Taylor.
 The feud began when Taylor, alongside his fellow members of Hot Stuff International, Inc. - Eddie Gilbert and Rick Steiner- attacked Koloff and stole his championship belt.
 Koloff and Taylor were booked to face each other in a unification bout at StarrCade '87, but Koloff vowed to get his TV belt back before the match.
 During a TBS World Championship Wrestling (WCW) broadcast leading up to what would be Jim Crockett's first foray into pay-per-view, Taylor and Gilbert jumped Koloff again, beating him unconscious, and draping his version of the TV title across his limp body.
 On November 26, Koloff and Taylor battled in what would be the only NWA/UWF unification bout at the UIC Pavilion in Chicago.
 In front of his first pay-per-view audience, Nikita became the undisputed Television Champion by defeating Taylor on November 26.
 He still has the UWF belt as a trophy from that night.

 Koloff lost the NWA TV Title to Mike Rotunda of The Varsity Club on January 30, 1988.
 During this period, Koloff had altered his appearance somewhat, dropping some muscle mass (Koloff used anabolic steroids during the early part of his career but stopped when he saw where they were leading - he lost his muscle mass due to taking time off to take care of his wife, Mandy) and growing his hair out into a crewcut.
 He was given the singles main event when he wrestled NWA World Champion Ric Flair at the final Jim Crockett Sr. Memorial Cup Tag Team Tournament.
 Koloff defeated Flair by disqualification so the title was retained by Flair.
 He then lost to Barry Windham in the finals of the tournament for the vacant NWA United States Championship, before beginning a feud with Al Perez and teaming with Sting to feud with the Four Horsemen.
 During the year, he legally changed his name to 'Nikita S. Koloff'.

-In the fall of 1988, Koloff was quickly losing interest in professional wrestling due to personal reasons.
+In the fall of 1988, Koloff was quickly losing interest in professional wrestling for personal reasons.
 His wife Mandy was suffering from Hodgkin's disease and died in the summer of 1989.
 After Ivan himself turned face when manager Paul Jones went against him, Koloff helped Ivan briefly against Jones' henchmen, the masked Russian Assassins, and then he took a sabbatical on November 27.
-A booked showdown at StarrCade '88 in December was to pit Ivan and Koloff against the Russian Assassins.
+A booked showdown at StarrCade '88 in December was to pit Ivan and Nikita against the Russian Assassins.
 Koloff's departure resulted in the Junkyard Dog substituting for him as Ivan's partner.
 The Russian Assassins were victorious.